WorldBank-Transport/DRIVER-Android/README.md

 `keytool -exportcert -keystore driver.keystore -alias driver -file driver_android_certificate.pem`

 The keystore file should be kept private since it is used to verify the authenticity of the Android app that you build.
-The certificate file should be placed on a publicly accessible web server.
+The certificate file should be placed on a publicly accessible web server at a URL that _uses HTTPS and does not redirect_.
 GitHub Pages is a good option.

 You should [copy the keystore file](https://github.com/WorldBank-Transport/DRIVER/#developing) to the `gradle/data` file of your DRIVER installation and